open-synergy/mdbook-project/src/konfigurasi/task-category/penjelasan.md

 #### <a name="field-qc-name">Question</a>

-Mendefinisikan pertanyaan yang akan diberikan pada saat melakukan *Quality Control*
+Pertanyaan yang akan diberikan pada saat melakukan *Quality Control*

 #### <a name="field-qc-sequence">Sequence</a>